-More clashes in Minnesota after police shoot, kill Black man
+Protest after chief says officer meant to use Taser, not gun

 “Move back!” the police chanted.
 “Hands up!
 Don’t shoot!” the crowd chanted back.

-By 10 p.m., only a few dozen protesters remained.
+By late Monday, only a few dozen protesters remained.

-Law enforcement agencies had stepped up their presence across the Minneapolis area after the Sunday night violence.
+Law enforcement agencies had stepped up their presence across the Minneapolis area after Sunday night violence.
 The number of Minnesota National Guard troops was expected to more than double to over 1,000 by Monday night.

-Authorities released body cam footage that showed the officer shouting at Wright as police tried to arrest him.
+Authorities earlier Monday released body camera footage that showed the officer shouting at Wright as police tried to arrest him.

 “I’ll Tase you!
 I’ll Tase you!
 Taser!
 Taser!
 Taser!” she can be heard saying.
 She draws her weapon after the man breaks free from police outside his car and gets back behind the wheel.